-- Most of us would agree that any attempts to remove prejudices and promote greater tolerance will lead to a safer, happier and more productive society.
+- Most of us would agree that attempts to remove prejudices and promote greater tolerance can lead to a safer, happier and more productive society.
 Strictly Come Dancing’s efforts to demonstrate diversity and encourage open-mindedness are an example of how the media and the arts are often pioneers of social change.

 - What do we not know?

 - Whether a reality TV show can really remove prejudice.
 If people’s homophobic views are entrenched, then seeing a happily dancing same-sex couple may not change their minds: they might enjoy the dance but still retain the same prejudices.
 As there will be 11 other couples competing, the same-sex couple will arguably have little impact on the overall feel of the show.
 In a format that involves a weekly elimination, the pair could even be voted out early, becoming only a short-lived novelty.